timmcmichael/skimpy-oop/chapter-9-inheritance/scripts/youtube_desc.md

 # 9A - Introduction to Inheritance

 I was recently shocked to learn that my inheritance is going to be my mom's old clothes and a few rusty screwdrivers.
-Turns out, may parent don't actually have any money.
+Turns out, my parent don't actually have any money.
 You can imagine my disappointment!
 But I can still have inheritance when I'm coding, and it is really helpful for programmers like me who don't like to type the same code multiple times.

 We're going to take a look at how inheritance relationships work from an OOP design perspective.
 We'll discuss the concept of inheritance, explore the terminology used to describe inheritance relationships, and introduce the "is a" test to determine if inheritance is appropriate for a given scenario.
 We'll also examine a simple example of inheritance using a BankAccount class.